Cyclone-Robosub/WaypointExecutive/README.md

 ## How does WaypointExecutive work?
     WaypointExecutive is a single threaded loop that completes these steps in order.
-        1. Interpert the Mission File
+        1. Interpret the Mission File
         2. Get a new mission task
         3. Get a new mission step
         4. Send a waypoint if needed on the WaypointRosTopic.